 More information about walks, open space and activities around the harbour is available from:

 Community environment groups: Step Inc.

-These brochures have been developed by The Walking Volunteers, an experienced group of walkers, in close collaboration with the Department of Planning & Infrastructure, local councils, other authorities and Sydway Street Directories mapping division.
+These brochures have been developed by The Walking Volunteers, an experienced group of walkers, in close collaboration with the department, local councils, other authorities and Sydway Street Directories mapping division.
 The Walking Volunteers members are Dominic Adshead, Jim and Therese Archibald, Bell Avery, Neil and Pam Hardie, Phil Jenkyn, Geoff Lambert, Caroline Minogue, Ian Napier, Bill and Nedra Orme, Charles Pitsillidi, Don and Laura Riddell, Bruce Robertson, Leigh Shearer-Heriot, Cameron Sparks, Graham Spindler and Paul Webb.

 The Sydney Harbour walking brochures were jointly funded by the Sharing Sydney Harbour Access Program in partnership with the relevant local, state and federal agencies.
-The program funding partners are Sydney Harbour Foreshore Authority, NSW Maritime and the Department of Planning & Infrastructure.
+The program funding partners are Sydney Harbour Foreshore Authority, NSW Maritime and Planning & Infrastructure.